 Hurt in a car accident in the Baltimore metro region?
-Working with the car accident attorney Baltimore residents have chosen for over 13 years will:
+Work with the car accident attorney Baltimore residents have chosen for over 13 years.
+Attorney Randolph Rice will:

 - Ensure more money in your pocket and get your medical bills paid back and lost wages reimbursed;

 - Get the money you deserve for your pain, suffering, time and hassle you went through because someone else was negligent, reckless or intentionally caused the auto accident;

 - Expedite a faster settlement or verdict, secure the money needed to move on with your life;

 - Protect you from saying ‘the wrong thing’ to the insurance company and their adjusters that could sink your case from the start; and

 - Make your life easier after the auto accident, allowing you to focus on the physical and mental recovery.

 If this sounds like you and you’re ready to get started, let us take away the stress of your crash, call or email attorney Randolph Rice today.
 We’ll schedule a free no-obligation consultation.